 They are not just popular in the telephonic or face-to-face interviews but also during the written tests and that's why it's become imperative for developers, DBAs, and Data scientists to practice SQL queries during coding interview preparation.
 In this article, I will share SQL queries you can practice for SQL and Database interviews.

 And, what could be better than solving the popular SQL queries which have been asked a number of times during SQL interviews.
-Yes, that's how I learned most of my SQL, by practicing SQL queries from interviewers and that's what I am going to share here.
+Yes, that's how I learned most of my SQL and database skills, by practicing SQL queries from interviewers and that's what I am going to share here.

 These are the top most popular SQL query interview questions for developers and junior DBAs, if you are preparing for a Developer or DBA interview, make sure you can solve these SQL queries.
 Most likely you already know them but even if you don't it won't take long to master them.